Dre Campbell Farm

 Harlequin BugsImage via commons.wikimedia.org

-Harlequin bugs are red, orange, and deep blue or black stink bugs that target cruciferous plants such as cabbage and broccoli.
+Harlequin bugs are red, orange, deep blue, or black stink bugs that target cruciferous plants, such as cabbage and broccoli.

 They can also attack tomatoes, squash, okra, and other plants.
-You will see cloudy, discolored puncture marks on the affected plants.
+The affected plants will have cloudy, discolored puncture marks.

 23. Beet Armyworms